a-mhamdi/devops-starter-pack/ansible/README.md

 ![Ansible Architecture](imgs/arch.svg)

-The diagram above shows Ansible's architecture with the control node managing multiple target hosts through SSH connections.
+The diagram above shows **Ansible**'s architecture with the control node managing multiple target hosts through SSH connections.

 > [!IMPORTANT]
 > **Ansible** uses `SSH` to connect to managed hosts and doesn't require any agents to be installed on target systems.